midnightntwrk/midnight-template-repo/README.md

 # Midnight Template Repository

-This GitHub repository should be used as a template when createing a new Midnight GitHub reppository.
+This GitHub repository should be used as a template when creating a new Midnight GitHub repository.
 The template is configured with default repository settings and a set of default files that are expected to exist in all Midnight GitHub repositories.

 ### LICENSE